 Handyman or Odd Jobs for a Frugal Lifestyle 🛠️

-• Potential Earnings: I earned $20–$60 an hour, sometimes more for bigger jobs.
-Flat fees were nice for predictable pay.
+- Potential Earnings: For example, $20–$60 an hour, sometimes more for bigger jobs.
+Flat fees can make pay more predictable.

 Case Study: Sarah’s Pet Sitting Win

 Sarah, a super frugal mom, started pet sitting on Rover to save up.
-She worked weekends and made $1,200 in three months, wiping out her car loan without spending a dime.
+She worked weekends and made about $1,200 in three months, wiping out her car loan without spending a dime.
+Her results are just one example—what you earn will depend on your rates, reviews, and schedule.
 Her tip?
 “Begin with neighbors to build trust, then let word-of-mouth grow your gigs.”

 Digital Side Hustles for Frugal Living